magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 This series introduces the notion of what a space is, in the context of CSP.

-You will learn about how spaces are structured, how content relates to them, and gain an addition overview of space scene hierarchies.
+You will learn how spaces are structured, how content relates to them, and gain an addition overview of space scene hierarchies.

 ```eval_rst
 .. toctree::